TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

 \section{Methodology}

-In this section, we delineate the comprehensive methodology employed in our study, designed to effectively detect and analyze anomalies in multivariate time series data using the TransNAS-TSAD framework.
+In this section, we delineate the comprehensive methodology employed in our study, designed to effectively detect and analyze anomalies in multivariate time series data using the \frameworkname{} framework.
 We commence with a clear definition of the problem, setting the stage for the subsequent methodological steps.
-This is followed by an in-depth discussion on data refinement techniques, ensuring that the data is appropriately pre-processed for our analysis.
-Next, we delve into the intricacies of our transformer architecture, highlighting its design and capabilities.
-A critical component of our approach is the neural architecture search (NAS) process, employing the NSGA-II algorithm for optimizing the transformer model, which we expound upon in detail.
-This is supplemented by an overview of the evolutionary process that iteratively refines our model architecture.
+This is followed by an in-depth discussion on data refinement techniques, ensuring that the data are appropriately pre-processed for our analysis.
+Next, we present the intricacies of our transformer architecture, highlighting its design and capabilities.
+A critical component of our approach is the neural architecture search (NAS), which employs the NSGA-II algorithm for optimizing the transformer model.
+That description is supplemented by an overview of the evolutionary process that iteratively refines our model architecture.
 We then transition to discussing advanced anomaly detection techniques, integrating adversarial elements into our model.
-The section culminates with a description of how we harness the full potential of TransNAS-TSAD for practical anomaly detection applications, illustrating the real-world implications of our research.
-Through this structured approach, we aim to provide a clear and logical flow of our methodology, ensuring that each step contributes coherently to achieving our research objectives.
+The section culminates with a description of how we harness the full potential of \frameworkname{} for practical anomaly detection applications, illustrating the real-world implications of our research.